nthang2/Reserver-prediction/README.md

 Fig. 12: Performace

 Regarding the metrics, we evaluated the model's performance for each class as well as an overall average (macro avg and weighted avg) across all classes.
 The precision, recall, and F1-score were relatively similar for both classes, indicating a balanced performance.
 However, the overall accuracy of 0.74 suggests that the model is correctly predicting approximately 74% of the instances in the dataset.

-To further explain the metrics, precision is the proportion of true positive predictions out of all positive predictions.
-For class 0, the precision is 0.76, indicating that 76% of the predictions for class 0 were correct.
-For class 1, the precision is 0.73, indicating that 73% of the predictions for class 1 were correct.

-Recall is the proportion of true positive predictions out of all actual positive instances.
-For class 0, the recall is 0.71, indicating that 71% of the actual instances of class 0 were correctly predicted.
-For class 1, the recall is 0.78, indicating that 78% of the actual instances of class 1 were correctly predicted.

-The F1-score is a measure that combines both precision and recall into a single metric.
-For class 0, the F1-score is 0.73, which is the harmonic mean of precision and recall.
-For class 1, the F1-score is 0.75.

-Finally, the overall accuracy of the model is 0.74, indicating that 74% of the predictions overall were correct.
-We encountered no major complications during the implementation, but we developed some functions to help clean and preprocess the data before feeding it into the model.

 ## 3.3 Refinement